-Cyanide is not a significant source of pollution in the watershed.
-No segments of the Middle Wabash-Deer watershed currently appear on the Indiana 303(d) list for impairment due to cyanide.
+Cyanide is not a significant source of pollution in this watershed.
+There are no segments of the Middle Wabash-Little Vermillion watershed currently appearing on Indiana's 303(d) listfor impairment due to cyanide contamination.

 3.1.3 Oxygen-Consuming Wastes